Dealing with sleep deprivation or just have bad sleeping habits?

 The fact of the matter is that not only does lack of sleep make it hard for you to function optimally during the day, studies have shown that, individuals that have had long-term sleep problems have showed signs of ageing faster and also have a higher risk for certain array of diseases.

-If you’re up for it, there are as mentioned, a set of yogic techniques, exercises and tools that can help you master your sleep, like for example breathing exercises, meditation and relaxing yoga postures.
+If you’re up for it, there are as mentioned, a set of yogic techniques, exercises and tools that can help you master your sleep, like for example breathing exercises known as pranayama, meditation techniques, relaxation techniques and last but not least, a set of effective yoga postures specifically for improving your sleep.

 Before we begin it is worth to point out that these are not techniques that necessarily has to be done in a chronological order, some prefer to do the poses first and then the breathing techniques, while others the opposite.
 Try to find your own rhythm and preference.
 Also to really allow these yoga techniques to work best it is important to cut away distractions, so make sure your phone is not going to disturb you, have no noisy items lying near and dim the lights around you.

-Lets begin at the beginning (duh!), namely breathing exercises:
+Lets begin at the beginning, namely breathing exercises:

 Pranayama is the breathing component or branch of yoga and is excellent to use when wanting to calm down your senses and racing thoughts.
-Moreover, the process of breath control has for a long time been a viable way of disempowering the monkey mind that so often is responsible for our lack of sleep at night.
+Moreover, the process of breath control has for a long time been a effective way of calming the monkey mind that so often is responsible for our lack of sleep at night.

 There are many different pranayamas, or breathing exercises, but here are the instructions for the two techniques we’ve decided to be best suited for calming both the body and mind for optimal sleep:

-This pranayama is our own creation and is designed to mimick the sound of the wind and breeze in order to cool down your body and mind, here’s how it goes:
+This pranayama is our own creation and is designed to mimick the sound of the wind and breeze in order to soothe your body and mind, here’s how it goes:

 - Lie down on your bed in a silent room